 Flashcards, which incorporate pictures where applicable, can help you test your ability to identify structures and recall information while under time constraints.
 For example, by placing a diagram on the front of a flashcard with arrows pointing to key structures, you can test your ability to identify the structures and their functions.
 Ask a friend to help, or use a stopwatch, to practise recalling the answers in a limited amount of time.

 Creating charts is another effective way to study.
 Charts allow you to compare and contrast a lot of information in a concise and visual manner and to continually integrate additional information as you learn it.
-For example, you could create a chart to learn the features of the different muscles in the human body.; An example is shown below and could be easily expanded as more information is learned.

 One of the challenges of lab exams is working with three-dimensional objects which may be displayed from different angles than those shown during labs.
 When studying, focus on the spatial relationships of the structures.
 When possible, attend a review session or another lab in order to look at the material from different views and angles.